 Pictured: Mouse and rat poison

-Level of toxicity: Generally mild to severe, depending on the amount ingested, active ingredient, and concentration of the product
+Level of toxicity: Potentially mild to severe, depending on the amount ingested, active ingredient, and concentration of the product

 Common signs to watch for: